-Kaala actor Easwari Rao: Pa Ranjith has shown that a heroine can be over forty years
+Kaala actor Easwari Rao: Pa Ranjith has shown that a heroine can be over 40

 There is a scene in the 2004 film Sullan that has Dhanush looking at a Rajinikanth photo stuck on a wardrobe and asking Easwari Rao, “Enna thalaivaraye sight adikariya”.
 Little did she know that 14 years later, she would land a role that would have the Superstar calling her ‘Thanga Sela’, and to top it, the film would be produced by Dhanush himself.
 “I don’t even remember doing that scene.
 I only recalled it when it was played during recent interviews,” admits Easwari.
 “I wouldn’t have even imagined that I would act with him.
-Not just then, I never expected even a year back that I would land a role with Rajinikanth,” gushes Easwari.
+Not just then, even a year back I wouldn’t have guessed that I would land a role with Rajinikanth,” gushes Easwari.

 When Easwari was initially approached, she thought the offer was to play Rajini’s mother.
 “Not just me, my family had their doubts as well.
 It is a common thought right — ‘40 years aachu, Vijay sir oda ila Rajini sir odayum duet paadava kupda poranga?
 (At this age, they aren’t going to me call me to sing a duet with Rajini sir)” recalls Easwari.
 She had also told Pa Ranjith that it wouldn’t be appropriate for her to play Superstar’s mother as well.
 But she was pleasantly surprised to know that she was cast opposite the Superstar in the film.
 “Not that I am against doing mother roles.
 Just because I have done a film against Rajini sir, it isn’t fair to expect similar roles.
 The subject required that kind of a heroine,” she adds with a chuckle.